-The ICARUS on-board equipment planned to be accommodated in 2018 on the Russian Segment of the International Space Station (ISS).
+The ICARUS on-board equipment has been sent to the ISS February 2018 and was installed August 15th, 2018 on the Russian segment of the International Space Station (ISS).

 - Consists of electronic unit, transmit antenna and 3 receive antennas.